 - Whisk the egg white in a large bowl with a whisk or a fork until frothy; add pecans and sugar mixture.
 Stir until the pecans are well coated.

 - Pour the coated pecans onto a large baking sheet lined with parchment paper or silicone baking mat or aluminum foil.
 If using aluminum foil, coat it with cooking spray.
-Bake for 20 minutes.
+Bake for 15 minutes.
 Carefully stir with a thin spatula.
-Bake an additional 20 minutes.
-The egg white and sugar will create a crunchy coating.
+Bake an additional 10 minutes or until the egg white and sugar creates a crunchy coating and the pecans are toasted.